US History of American Foundation Documents and Flags

 This Hub will present some important aspects of the forming a new nation called the United States of America.
 It will display information about and links to the nation's foundation documents, other writings about these documents, and images and links regarding the various American national flags.

-This is all considered under Constitutional law and its practice and there are continuing arguments in the 21st century about whether or not America is a Christian Nation or a nation of Christians (there are many religions here), or a secular nation, or just what it is.
+This is all considered under Constitutional law and its practice and there are continuing arguments in the 21st century about whether or not America is a Christian Nation, a nation of Christians, a deist nation, a secular nation, or just what it is.
+Many faiths fill the borders of America.
 At any rate, America stemmed from a social order emphasizing individual rights and social mobility.

 Some of the most important Founding Documents of the Untied States of America, most of which are held in the National Archives, and their immediately ensuing papers include: